-Glasses should be pushed up on the bridge of the nose, if they slide down there is a tendency for the head to follow.
+- Glasses should be pushed up on the nose bridge; if they slide down, there is a tendency for the head to follow.

-Optimizing posture, ergonomics, and muscle strengthening can help in the prevention of the onset of pain and help alleviate the symptoms.
+Optimizing posture, ergonomics, and muscle strengthening can help prevent the onset of pain and help alleviate the symptoms.

 Whiplash Neck Pain Treatment

 The information herein on "Axial Neck Pain and Whiplash" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
 We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.